benofbrown/darksouls/Elden_Ring/All_Trophies.md

 - [8] Scarab in Caelid
 - [8] Scarab in Mountaintops of the Giants, near the second grace
 - [9] On a chair in Caelid near the scarab we get the [8] from
-- [9] On a chair on the bridge near Ancient Snow Valley Overlook
-- Alternative [9] Scarab to the west of Farum Greatbridge
+- [9] Scarab to the west of Farum Greatbridge
 - [10] Mogwyn palace
-- [10] Behind dragon in Crumbling Faram Azula
-- Alternative [10]: Dropped by Anastasia in Consecrated Snowfield
+- [10] Dropped by Anastasia in Consecrated Snowfield